-The psychological state of flow has been linked to optimal performance in humans (Csikszentmi-halyi, 1990).
-People in the state of flow appear not only to perform better but also to feel engaged, motivated, and happy.
-To achieve that state, several conditions are thought to be important, including a match between the person's skills and the problem's complexity, well-defined goals and rules, and timely and clear feedback.
-In this paper, we will focus on the first condition: a close match between the person's cognitive skills (e.g., short term memory, vocabulary, social awareness, empathy) and the cognitive complexity or challenge of following a particular narrative (i.e., the cognitive skills required of the audience).
+The psychological state of flow has been linked to optimal performance in humans (Csikszentmihalyi, 1990).
+People in the state of flow appear not only to perform better but also to feel engaged, motivated and happy.
+To achieve that state, several conditions are thought to be important, including a balance of the person's skills and the problem's complexity, well defined goals and rules, and timely and clear feedback.
+In this paper, we will focus on the first condition: a good match between the person's cognitive skills (e.g., short term memory, vocabulary, social awareness, empathy) and the cognitive complexity/challenge of following a particular narrative (i.e., the cognitive skills required of the audience).